Description

 Using this definition on our asset we see for example:

-• Compared with SPY (0.56) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of -0.52 is lower, thus worse.
+• Compared with the benchmark SPY (0.92) in the period of the last 5 years, the risk / return profile (Sharpe) of -0.17 of Charter Communications is smaller, thus worse.

 Sortino: